The Clippy Tax Is Now Fully in Effect

 Of median nonprofit IT budget

-Microsoft has ended free Microsoft 365 Business Premium grants that 400k nonprofits have relied on since 2013.
-Organizations now face $60 per employee annually - money that could feed families, house the homeless, or fund critical programs.
+Microsoft ended the free Microsoft 365 Business Premium and Office 365 E1 grants that 400k nonprofits relied on since 2013.
+Licenses expired at each organization's first renewal after July 1, 2025 โ so as of July 2026, the phase-out is complete and the last free licenses are gone.
+Organizations now pay $60 per employee annually or downgrade to web-only apps โ money that could feed families, house the homeless, or fund critical programs.

 Run, Clippy, Run!